fsdundar/wolfram-model-variety/README.md

 	`clang++ -w -Xclang -fopenmp -L/opt/homebrew/opt/libomp/lib -I/opt/homebrew/opt/libomp/include -lomp wmvar.cpp -o wmvar`

+# Manuscript
+Reference to manuscript (where we used the codes shared here) will be included here, once it is published.
+It was sent to a journal when this repo became available.

 # Acknowledgements
 The codes that we share in this repo are products of a study supported by a TÜBİTAK 1002-A project under the grant number 122F297.